beirern/Personal-Website/posts/making-website-first-pass.md

 ## Some Background

 For a while I've wanted to have a personal website where I can write about my projects and general thoughts.
 Whether the world needs this is questionable but this last week I've decided to do it.
 Mostly because I also decided I would leave my job and this website might help with a new one but that's a story for a different post.
-More pertinant is that I realized that this would be a great use of AI!
+More pertinent is that I realized that this would be a great use of AI!
 I've worked on websites before and have experience deploying them so I understand how to design it and just need a worker to execute my vision: the perfect use case for AI!

 My vision was pretty simple: A website that would just serve blog posts, use templates since it seemed to me that that would be an easy way to add more content and keep the look consistent, and not be built on React.
 Personal project to me should avoid complex optimizations and unnecessary complexity as much as possible.
 My projects tend to be worked on in spurts of inspiration/motivation/free time and the absolute worst thing that can happen is opening a project and it not working.
 I am proud that Lakubot has running for multiple years and everytime I open it up it's worked and I can just add features.
 In my experience React is overly complicated and will lead to problemns in the future though I'm also happy to concede that this might be a skill issue.